OffensivePython/Nscan/README.md

 Importing Nscripts:
 -------------------
-To import Nscripts, use '--import' with filename (without extension '.py') and specifiying the port or range of ports
+To import Nscripts, use '--import' with filename (without extension '.py') and specify the port and/or range of ports
 ```
 $ ./nscan.py xxx.xxx.161.152/24 -p1080 --import=proxy:1080